CiscoDevNet/terraform-provider-intersight/website/docs/r/os_install.html.markdown

   + `type`:(string) Specify the enum type for primitive data type.* `string` - Enum to specify a string data type.* `integer` - Enum to specify an integer32 data type.* `float` - Enum to specify a float64 data type.* `boolean` - Enum to specify a boolean data type.* `json` - Enum to specify a json data type.* `enum` - Enum to specify a enum data type which is a list of pre-defined strings.
   + `required`:(bool) Specifies whether this parameter is required.
 The field is applicable for task and workflow.
   + `value`: Value for placeholder provided by user.
+* `ancestors`:(Array)(Computed) An array of relationships to moBaseMo resources.
+This complex property has following sub-properties:
+  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `answers`:(HashMap) - Answers provided by user for the unattended OS installation.
 This complex property has following sub-properties:
   + `answer_file`:(string) If the source of the answers is a static file, the content of the file is stored as valuein this property.The value is mandatory only when the 'Source' property has been set to 'File'.